falent/googleHomeAssistantExpressNodeJS/README.md

 ### 7.1.1 Linux

-1. Open shell in your docker container
+1. Open shell in your Docker container
 ```bash
   $ sudo docker exec -it  myAssistantDeployment /bin/sh
   ```